arshandalili/semantic-plausibility/README.md

 Make sure to run the notebook in the virtual environment.
 Also, make sure that you run the first cells until the `Analysing the dataset with its characteristics` section.
 Then, you can simply run the characteristics you want to see.

 Codes are commented and there are explanations in the notebook.
-If a cell takes too long or there is a need to use GPU, it is mentioned in that cell.
+If a cell takes too long or there is a need to use GPU, it is mentioned in that section.

 And that's it!
 You can now see the analysis of the dataset! 😃